 Strategies Around Charitable Giving

-What’s Your Deadline?
+Create a Deadline for yourself.
 In 2018 tax law changes made itemizing deductions much less likely.
 One of the ways the tax code changes made not-for-profits more vulnerable is because middle-class people no longer have a deadline to make their gifts.
-(I don’t know how often people actually calculate the benefit of the tax deduction, but they DO use the end of year deadline to get around to making gifts. )
+(I don’t know how often people actually calculate the benefit of the tax deduction, but they DO use the end-of-year deadline to get around to making gifts. )

 I proposed some new deadlines: I like April 15, because it’s a form of political activism for me to make sure the things that I want funded are funded without using OPM.
 (My personal ethos resists compelling other people to pay for what I want, and taxation is definitely compulsion.)
 If that line of thinking works for you, set yourself a deadline of April 15 (or, this year, July 15th).
 But you could do Giving Tuesday (the day after Black Monday), or your birthday, or some other date — just set one.

-What Are Your Giving Boundaries?
+Create your Giving Boundaries.
 Have a charitable budget and time frame for deadlines.
 Then you can say “no thanks” to the ones that aren’t yours.
-If you don’t put boundaries around giving, you’ll be bled dry (and all that good feeling from giving will start to turn to resentment).
+If you don’t put boundaries around giving, you’ll subject yourself to the endless maw of need in the world.
+Give intentionally, and deliberately, so all that good feeling from giving won’t start to turn to guilt or resentment.

 What else should you know about charitable giving?

-Bunch deductions.
-Use Qualified Charitable Deductions (QCD) from IRAs if over 70.5 (IRAs are SO fussy) and Donor Advised Funds (DAF) if you are doing big gifts, as your church won’t say, “thanks for giving me $2K, I won’t ask again next year.”
+Combined with this, use Donor Advised Funds (DAF) if you are giving big gifts, as your church won’t say, “thanks for giving me $2K, I won’t ask again next year.”
 Instead, give them $1K each year.
 DAF gets you a deduction in big income years, sort of an IRA for your retirement charitable budget.
+They’re particularly useful if you have low-basis stock you can use for the gift.

 Have you thought about your charitable giving strategy?
 Have you shifted how much you gave (or not quite gotten around to giving) because of tax code changes?
 Researching where you want to give can take a little time, but once you have your strategy in place it doesn’t take long to make a difference.